codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/Joining-more-strings-363d.md

-To run your code, press this button {Run the code}(python run-user.py join-string2.py)
+To run your code, press this button {Run the code}(python3 run-user.py join-string2.py)

 {Check It!|assessment}(test-1902380530)